Reading list · Microeconomics

 Principal–agent problems on campus

 Boards, presidents, faculty, and students — each with different objectives.
 What principal-agent theory predicts about executive pay, shared governance, and the persistent misalignment of incentives in higher ed.
+A discussion of why higher ed can be slow to react.

 15